 Use in Elderly and/or Debilitated Patients

 Impaired motor and/or cognitive performance after repeated exposure or unusual sensitivity to sedative/hypnotic drugs is a concern in the treatment of elderly and/or debilitated patients.
-The recommended starting dose of LUNESTA for these patients is 1 mg [see DOSAGE AND ADMINISTRATION].
+The dose should not exceed 2 mg in elderly or debilitated patients [see DOSAGE AND ADMINISTRATION].

 Use in Patients with Concomitant Illness